darioseidl/darioseidl/README.md

 I enjoy working with Java/Kotlin (preferably Kotlin), JavaScript/TypeScript (preferably TypeScript), and Spring.

-When I can I contribute bug reports or fixes to Kotlin, Spring, or other libraries.

 We have open sourced some of our code here:

 - [spring-boot-kotlin-rest-api-template](https://github.com/rechnerherz/spring-boot-kotlin-rest-api-template): A state-of-the-art template for REST APIs written in Kotlin with Spring Boot.